anon-blue/anon.blue/README.txt

                                    now i feel empty.

-                                     towards the end------->follow the ar
+                                     towards the end------->follow the arrow